jaspector

 Pleasanton publishes permit guidance for additions, carports, fences, accessory structures over 100 square feet, roof replacement over 10 percent of roof area, reconnect permits in some electrical cases, commercial building work, demolition, and certificates of occupancy for businesses.
 The city states it follows the 2015 editions of the ICC codes and requires MGO-based permit processing.

-Typical processing time is The city FAQ says some permits can normally be issued the same day if complete.
+Building permit processing times in Pleasanton, TX typically run The city FAQ says some permits can normally be issued the same day if complete.
 Published plan review estimates for new construction are 1 to 2 weeks for residential and 2 to 4 weeks for commercial, assuming no additional civil engineer review is required..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Pleasanton, TX.
 The following work is generally exempt: Detached one-story accessory structures up to 200 square feet if not in a flood zone and not within a recorded easement; Swings and playground equipment; New siding over existing siding; Fence repairs covering 50 percent or less of total length; Roof repairs covering 50 percent or less of total roof area; Sidewalks and driveways within the property line, excluding driveway approaches in city right of way; Prefabricated swimming pools less than 24 inches deep; Painting, wallpapering, tiling, carpeting, cabinetry, countertops, and similar finishing work; Replacement of existing doors; Repair of windows limited to replacing broken glass; Window awnings that meet the published support and projection limits; Decks up to 200 square feet and no more than 30 inches above grade if no additional support is required; Minor listed electrical, mechanical, and plumbing items identified on the city no-permit page.
+When in doubt, confirm with the local building department before starting work.